-We have started implementing the WellComm programme and progress is evident for children.
+The implementation of the WellComm programme has shown that progress is evident for children.
 We will continue to monitor the impact of the programme ensuring start and end data.
-Moving to WellComm last academic year, we recognised a key benefit of this programme being that it is for 6 months to 6 years, supporting Reception pupils and children who still require support into Key Stage One.
+In selecting WellComm, we recognise a key benefit of this programme being that it is for 6 months to 6 years, supporting Reception pupils and children who still require support into Key Stage One.
 Supporting access to earlier aged SALT strategies with a clear programme of support, intervention and assessments, even when awaiting specialist SALT therapy provision, in line with The SEN Code of Practice (DFE 2014) we note that it is essential that schools are responding to children who are showing signs of emerging difficulties and to act early.